-However, after four years of continuous enrollment, students at Kauffman School did meet the 75 percent proficiency goal, with 77 percent of students scoring proficient or higher in mathematics, 76 percent in ELA, and 83 percent in science.
-After five years of enrollment, 89 percent of students scored proficient or higher on both the Algebra I and Biology EOC exams.
+After four years of continuous enrollment, students at the Kauffman School did meet the 75 percent proficiency goal in mathematics and science, with 76 percent of students scoring proficient or higher in mathematics and 83 percent in science.
+Just shy of this goal, 73 percent of Kauffman students scored proficient or higher in ELA.
 These proficiency rates are based on all available cohorts of Kauffman students; see Appendix E for results reported separately by cohort.